aclu-national/la_misconduct_clustering_classification/README.md

 4. Define our Support Vector Classifier, letting probabilities be true, and our MultiOutputClassifier.
 5. Creating a model pipeline with TF-IDF tokenization and a maximum of 500 features.
 6. Fitting our model on the training data using a randomized search cross validation with 10 iterations and 10 folds along with potentional parameters of a C value between 0.1 and 10, a linear and radial kernal, and gamma as scale and auto.
 7. Computing broad and variable-specific model metrics of our model on the test and training data.

 **Note: The classification will include TF-IDF, all-MiniLM-L6-v2, and DistilBERT base model (uncased) embeddings along with other model types including a Random Forest classifier, a Bidirectional Reccurent Nueral Network, and a BERT classification model soon**

 We found that the best multi-label classifier had `C=4.27022004702574` and linear kernel.
+We also found that this model was quite good.

 The overall metrics of the model include: